matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/connect-mo/java-connect-to-matrixone/connect-mo-with-orm.md

-# How to connect MatrixOne with Java ORMs
+# Connect MatrixOne with Java ORMs

 Apart from connecting with JDBC, more typically, we'll connect to our MySQL database using an Object Relational Mapping (ORM) Framework.
 We will introduce how to connect to MatrixOne with Spring Data JPA and MyBatis in this article.

 ## MyBatis

 [MyBatis](https://github.com/mybatis/mybatis-3) was introduced in 2010 and is a SQL mapper framework with simplicity as its strength.
 We provide a full building CRUD application tutorial with [MyBatis and Spring Boot](../../../Tutorial/springboot-mybatis-crud-demo.md).
 Here, we'll focus on how to configure MyBatis with MatrixOne connection.

 The below example is a typical setting with **Maven** build system.

 ### 1. Add MyBatis-Spring-Boot-Starter in Pom.xml